-PHYSICAL SUMMER ART CAMP 2020 IS BACK ON!
+PHYSICAL SUMMER ART CAMP 2020

 Virtual Camp: The center is also offering a virtual summer art camp experience.
 Our new virtual camp program is an 8 week camp experience, divided up by age to provide quality, targeted instruction in both the visual and performing arts.
 Campers may enroll in virtual camp by the week - attend all 8 or just 1 week, virtually.
 Click here to learn more and register for our Virtual Summer Art Camp.